Graduate Degrees and Certificates

 At Missouri S&T we value our graduate students.
 Graduate students have funding opportunities available in addition to scholarships.
 In our commitment to your education, we've put together several funding opportunities to help make your degree an excellent return on investment.
 Take a look at what we have to offer.

-This assistantship is to support students by contributing to faculty members’ research.
+This assistantship is to support students by contributing to a faculty members’ research.
 If a GRA is offered, the out-of-state tuition is waived (if higher than 25% FTE) and the monthly wage is provided according to % FTE.
 Students may contact individual faculty members with materials (CVs, publication, etc.) preferably before application to demonstrate their qualification and competency in the interested research areas.
 The faculty member may offer a GRA position with admission if the student is qualified and funding is available.
-Or it may be offered anytime with continued interactions with faculty members during study in the ECE program.
+Or it may be offered anytime with continued interactions with faculty members during study in the Computer Science program.

 GTAs are normally required to teach undergraduate-level laboratory courses.
 If a GTA is offered, the out-of-state tuition is waived (if higher than 25% FTE) and the monthly wage is provided according to % FTE.
 The department appoints GTAs every semester.
-Students apply for the GTA positions several months earlier before the start of class to teach, pass the communication test (non-native speakers only) and are selected by the department.
+Students apply for the GTA positions several months earlier than the start of class to teach, pass the communication test (non-native speakers only) and are selected by the department.
 Therefore, new incoming students are typically not eligible for the GTA position during the first semester.

 This mechanism provides students with biweekly wages based on hourly rates (no tuition waived).
 Graders are normally required to grade assignments from undergraduate-level courses.
 Students may contact individual faculty members who teach the course to be appointed as Grader several months earlier before the start of class.
 Typically new incoming international students are not eligible for the Grader position (US citizens or permanent residents are eligible) during the first semester.